How To Get Customers In The Door: 7 Powerful Strategies You’re Not Using

 3. Keep in touch

 A simple set of emails for new customers or a monthly newsletter keeps your name front and center.
-Whether they need what you feature in that email, newsletter, or publication is irrelevant.
+It is irrelevant whether they need what you feature in that email, newsletter, or publication.
 They regularly see your brand, which keeps you top-of-mind.
 Without using the information you collect, you become a ghost, forgotten by those shoppers.

 4. Create great window displays